fish-shell/fish-shell/doc_src/cmds/argparse.rst

 Flag Value Validation
 ---------------------

 Sometimes you need to validate the option values.
 For example, that it is a valid integer within a specific range, or an ip address, or something entirely different.
-You can always do this after ``argparse`` returns but you can also request that ``argparse`` perform the validation by executing arbitrary fish script.
-To do so simply append an ``!`` (exclamation-mark) then the fish script to be run.
+You can always do this after ``argparse`` returns but you can also request that ``argparse`` perform the validation by executing arbitrary ghoti script.
+To do so simply append an ``!`` (exclamation-mark) then the ghoti script to be run.
 When that code is executed three vars will be defined:

 - ``_argparse_cmd`` will be set to the value of the value of the ``argparse --name`` value.